 All of these chips will only be found in laptops and 2-in-1s, though, so these prices won’t be seen by the average buyer.

 Tiger Lake will be based on an enhanced 10nm process node named 10nm+.
 It will have some improvements over Ice Lake at an architectural level, with its Willow Cove cores enjoying an improved cache subsystem over the Sunny Cove cores found in Ice Lake CPUs.
-A report from Tom’s Hardware in September, suggested that Tiger Lake-U mobile processors would see an increase of L3 cache by as much as 50 percent.
+A report from Tom’s Hardware in September 2019 suggested that Tiger Lake-U mobile processors would see an increase of L3 cache by as much as 50%.
 That’s not too dissimilar to the doubling of L3 cache that we saw in AMD’s Ryzen 3000 desktop processors over their second-generation counterparts, which helped increase gaming performance on the AMD CPUs dramatically.

 Intel has claimed that we can expect significant performance improvements in video encoding and particularly in small form factor systems, although as Tom’s Hardware points out, some of the numbers it quotes in relation to those improvements are a little lopsided.

-As much as Tiger Lake will improve CPU performance over its predecessors, the more impactful generational leap may come in the form of its 12th-generation, Xe graphics.
+As much as Tiger Lake will improve CPU performance over its predecessors, the more impactful generational leap may come in the form of its 12th-generation Xe graphics.
 Tiger Lake will be the first generation of Intel CPUs to take advantage of its new Xe graphics architecture, the grander version of which will power Intel’s upcoming dedicated graphics cards.

-Another intriguing aspect about Xe graphics is that there may be some difficulty in backwards compatibility.
+Another intriguing aspect about Xe graphics is that there may be some difficulty in backward compatibility.
 A merge request on GitLab highlights that changes in the instruction set used by 12-generation graphics will require work to make the more typical i965 driver work on the new graphics hardware.

 “Gen12 is planned to include one of the most in-depth reworks of the Intel EU ISA since the original i965,” the merge request reads.
-“The encoding of almost every instruction field, hardware opcode and register type needs to be updated in this merge request.
+“The encoding of almost every instruction field, hardware opcode, and register type needs to be updated in this merge request.
 But probably the most invasive change is the removal of the register scoreboard logic from the hardware, which means that the EU will no longer guarantee data coherency between register reads and writes, and will require the compiler to synchronize dependent instructions anytime there is a potential data hazard.”

-- Intel 10th-gen Ice Lake CPUs: Everything we know so far
+- Intel Cascade Lake X CPUs: Everything we know

 - AMD Ryzen 4000: Everything you need to know